General info, tips, suggestions, and options for paramotors

 Sidestick mount protection – The sidebars and sidestick mounts will grind away on each other.
 Here is a fix.

-Smoke systems – Pilots must be extremely cautious when installing smoke systems on any 2 cycle engine with a tuned exhaust and here is why.
+Smoke systems – Pilots must be extremely cautious when installing smoke systems on any 2 stroke engine with a tuned exhaust and here is why.

-Spark plug info – Meaning of the NGK part number
+Spark plug NGK info – Meaning of the NGK part number

 Speed system pulleys – pilots are plagued with the poor quality, high friction Viadana pulleys from Miniplane.
-Here is an alternative: the Harken
+What's a good replacement?

 Starting a paramotor – with this technique, your engine will start with the first pull every time.